LovinaOsaigbovo/alx-system_engineering-devops/0x14-mysql/README.md

 /**
- * In this directory, I installed and configured mysql client on my two web servers
+ * In this directory, I installed and configured mysql client on my two web servers: web-01 and web-02
  * /